-Cliff serves on several committees to include: Appropriations (Higher Education and Capital Outlay Subcommittees), Science and Technology, Health Welfare and Institutions, and Counties Cities and Towns.
+Cliff serves on several committees to include: Appropriations (Higher Education and Capital Outlay Subcommittees); Communications, Technology, and Innovation; Health, Welfare, and Institutions.
 He also serves as a member of the Joint Commission on Health Care and the Substance Abuse Advisory Council.
 By vocation, Cliff has over 20 successful years in Technology management.

 Cliff is married to the lovely Kecia Brothers Hayes and they have two daughters, Felecia - a junior track athlete at The College of William & Mary and Tonecia - a first-year law student at The University of Maryland and graduate (Communications and Political Science) of Virginia Commonwealth University (VCU).